 You can start working with your Houston divorce attorney and start drafting the documents needed to obtain a divorce in Houston and sign a legally binding settlement agreement that tells the court the couple’s plan for:

 - Marital property division

 - Marital debt allocation

-One of the most used methods of negotiating divorce settlements, a divorce mediation can help you and your spouse, together with your divorce lawyers, come up with a separation agreement that is mutually beneficial for both of you.
+One of the most used methods of negotiating divorce settlements is mediation.
+A divorce mediation can help you and your spouse, together with your divorce lawyers, come up with a separation agreement that is mutually beneficial for both of you.
 Through the help of a neutral third party called a divorce mediator, you and your spouse can figure out what’s best for you and your family.

 While mediation is absolutely worth trying for most couples, not every couple belongs in mediation.
 For example, if there’s domestic violence in your relationship or if you fought a lot during your marriage, then taking legal action may be necessary.

 Can an uncontested divorce still go to court?

 An uncontested divorce can also go through litigation if both spouses find it difficult to cooperate with one another, or if the other party refuses any of the terms in a divorce.
 This would cause them to contest their divorce and have a judge make the decision for their marital issues.

 In general, during divorce litigation, both parties would have to hire their own attorneys who will then formally request documents from the other party and present that evidence in court during the divorce trial.
 Spouses are often required to give their testimonies in front of the judge, have witnesses, and have experts resolve their lingering marital disputes.
 Our Houston family law attorneys can assist you in your divorce case.